HaitianLiu/haitianliu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Enoch.
+Hiii, I am Enoch.
 I have 10 years of work experience in Cross-border e-commerce and logistics since 2014.
 I am currently pursuing a Master's degree in Data Science at [Harvard University](https://www.harvard.edu/), having completed a double major in Applied Mathematics and Data Science at [UC Berkeley](https://www.berkeley.edu/).
 I am proficient in several areas including machine learning, deep learning, natural language processing (NLP), and computer vision.
 As a quick learner and team player, I am confident in my ability to succeed in any work environment.

 I am currently seeking a `full-time` position in Data Science, Data Engineering, Machine Learning Engineering, or Product Management to further develop my skills and make a meaningful contribution.
 Please feel free to contact me at hliu3@g.harvard.edu if you are interested in discussing potential opportunities.